University of the Sacred Heart (Japan)

 The University of the Sacred Heart (聖心女子大学, Seishin Joshi Daigaku) is a Japanese private women's university located in Hiroo, Shibuya, Tokyo.

-It was established in 1916 as a special school (senmon gakkō) by the Society of the Sacred Heart.
+It was established in 1916 as a special school (senmon gakkō) by the Society of the Sacred Heart, a French Roman Catholic religious order for women.
 It became a university in 1948 and is one of the oldest women's universities in Japan.

 Departments

 The University has one faculty of Liberal Arts, with the following departments: